samtron1412/docs/sci/math/math-term.md

 spaces) that preserves the operations of addition and scalar multiplication.

+# Mahalanobis distance

+- The Mahalanobis distance is a measure of the distance between a point P and a distribution D, introduced by P. C. Mahalanobis in 1936.
+- It is a multi-dimensional generalization of the idea of measuring how many standard deviations away P is from the mean of D.
+- This distance is zero if P is at the mean of D, and grows as P moves away from the mean along each principal component axis.
+    + If each of these axes is re-scaled to have unit variance, then the Mahalanobis distance corresponds to standard Euclidean distance in the transformed space.
+    + The Mahalanobis distance is thus unitless and scale-invariant, and takes into account the correlations of the data set.

 # Map

 Mapping, or map, referes to either a function, often with some sort of